brillout/goldpage/docs/bfa.md

 # Backend First App

 > :information_source:
-> You can use Goldpage and start creating a prototype without reading this document.
+> You can use Goldpage and start creating an app without reading this document.

 > :warning:
 > This document assumes that you are familiar with the differences between CSR and SSR,